nfultz/nfultz.github.io/notes/chrome-extension-forensics.md

 Sadly, NameCheap provides free proxy registration, so no contact info is available.

 Currently the website is counting down to Sun, Nov 22.
-You can also sign up for their email list.
+You can also sign up for their email list if you like.

 ## Timeline